(With May Of Mystery right around the corner, I’ve decided to repost this article for last year. Enjoy!)

 Hello my amateur sleuths!

-Today, we are breaking down the fundamentals of mystery writing.
-Did you know that an author actually wrote rules for writing detective stories in the 1920’s?
+Did you know that one famous author actually wrote rules for writing detective stories in the 1920’s?

 Ronald Knox was a prominent figure in the Golden Age of Detective Fiction.
 As a mystery loving priest, he published the Ten Commandments on Detective Fiction.
 Are the rules still relevant or outdated?
 Let’s investigate, shall we?